 authorization_error | The API key lacks the required permissions. |

-not_found | The resource with the given ID does not exist. |
+not_found | The resource with the given ID doesn’t exist. |

 rate_limit_exceeded | Too many requests in the current time window. |

-internal_error | An unexpected error on the server.
+internal_error | An unexpected server error.
 These are rare and typically resolve on their own. |

 Response Format